HCDigitalScholarship/ds-cookbook/internationalization/README.md

+# How to add translations to a django site
+*note you need to have tagged all items you wanted translated with the tag {% trans "whatever you wanted translated" %}*
 1. First enter the server using your username@ipaddress ex: ssh jdoe@149.23.1003.12000
 1. Make sure you are in the sudo group
 1. Use "sudo su" to switch to root